 - Caloric reduction

 Because I’m only eating two meals a day, my caloric intake has decreased.
 This creates a lovely correlation with weight loss.
-After hours without food, the body exhausts its sugar stores and starts burning fat which is known as metabolic switching.
+After hours without food, the body exhausts its sugar stores and starts burning fat, known as metabolic switching.